The Details Here Help You Estimate How Much Home Insurance Coverage You May Need

 Building contractors or professional replacement cost appraisers are a good source for obtaining an estimated replacement cost of your home.
 Estimates from these sources should reflect your home's features, like those mentioned above.
 If you are unable to obtain a detailed estimate from these sources, your State Farm agent can discuss other options for estimating the replacement cost of your home.

 Review Your Home Insurance Coverage Annually

-Have You Recently Remodeled or Improved Your Home?
+Have You Recently Remodelled or Improved Your Home?

 When you upgrade or improve your home, you may increase your home's estimated replacement cost.
 Your State Farm agent will then help you adjust your policy to meet your coverage needs.
-As part of your policy's provisions, you have 90 days to notify us of any remodeling or additions to your home that increases its replacement cost by $5,000 or more.
+As part of your policy's provisions, you have to notify us of any remodelling or additions to your home that increases its replacement cost.

 Has the Rate of Inflation Risen Since Your Last Appraisal?

 We provide home insurance coverage that automatically adjusts each year in an effort to compensate for increases in construction costs in your area.
 However, certain conditions such as severe weather can increase the demand for labour and materials and raise costs beyond normal inflation.
 It's important to update your home insurance coverage amount each year to keep up with the changing economy.